 Similar actions occur within the human genome.
 However, when it comes to DNA replication, a mistake in any of the steps can give rise to detrimental health effects.

-Failure anywhere along the way sometimes leads to mutations, and ultimately diseases such as cancer and hereditary neurodegenerative diseases.
+Failure anywhere alone the way sometimes leads to mutations and ultimately diseases such as cancer and hereditary neurodegenerative diseases.
 In the field of cancer, there is particular excitement about sequencing the genomes of tumor cells to identify mistakes made during replication.
-These studies indicate that tumors can result from defects in either backspace or spellchecking.
+These studies indicates that tumors can result from defects in either backspace or spell-checking.

 “But low fidelity isn’t all bad news,” Kunkel says, “and there are times when organisms, even humans, actually need an extraordinarily high mutation rate in order to maintain our health.”

 When the human immune system encounters a foreign pathogen, its B cells make antibodies targeted to the pathogen, helping other cells find and destroy it.
-Producing uniquely specific pathogen-shaped antibodies requires a mutation rate in specific cells that is 10,000-1,000,000 times higher than occurs in most cells.
+Producing uniquely specific pathogen-shaped antibodies requires a mutation rate in specific cells that is 10,000 to 1,000,000 times higher than what occurs in most cells.
 This controlled hypermutation is essential to the development of a normal immune system.

-Dr. Kunkel in his office, where he plans new approaches to understand the repercussions of DNA replication infidelity
+In his office, Dr. Kunkel plans new approaches to understanding the repercussions of DNA replication infidelity.

 “One of the reasons that I’ve spent 31 of the last 40 years in the Intramural Research Program at the NIH is that, when we see these opportunities, we can quickly mobilize resources to investigate further,” Kunkel says.

 In this case, he shifted about half of his lab to further studies of ribonucleotide incorporation during DNA replication, leading to publication of several papers describing a new aspect of genome instability.
 Interest in ribonucleotide incorporation into DNA continues to increase as scientists explore potential associations with neurodegenerative diseases.